gSchool/movie-crud/README.md

 # MOVIE CRUD

 ### Make your own movie rating site.

-- Fork and Clone this repository and use everything you've learned in last couple weeks to complete the exercise.
+- Fork and Clone this repository
+- Deploy your site
 - You do not have to match the mockups exactly, but the app should be attractive.
-This is a CRUD assessment.
+- This is a CRUD assessment.
 Your first priority is to get all of the routes working.
 Your second prioirty is CSS.
 It's open book: you can look at previous CRUD apps you've built for guidance, but you should NOT be copying and pasting any code.

 ## HOME PAGE